 Management is responsible for the other information.
-The other information obtained at the date of this auditor's report includes Management's Discussion and Analysis.
+The other information comprises the Management's Discussion and Analysis for the year ended August 31, 2024, which we obtained prior to the date of this auditor's report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.